freedogski/Base-Score-Helper/Base_Score_Helper_bookmarklet_Readme.md

 ## Overview

 This bookmarklet enhances the Judge Click scoring interface by automatically detecting and summing the **top three left-side score inputs** in real time.
 It displays the live calculated **Base Score** in a draggable floating panel.
-It is optimized to be pasted into the **browser console**, supports toggle hotkeys, and does not require any extensions.
+It is optimized to be to be run as a  **browser bookmarklet**, supports toggle hotkeys, and does not require any extensions.

 ---